Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 * Comment model comments being ordered by creation date, and commenter name was returned along with the comment.

-* Author model
+* For the Author Profile model the user, the bio and location is returned.

-* The paths from url.py that I didn't cover in my automated tested which were users_post, edit_post and delete_post.
-These links are working.
+* The paths from url.py that I didn't cover in my automated tested which were users_post, edit_post and delete_post, user_profile and user_profile edit are all working.

 * If the user isn't logged in they can't create,edit or delete a post and the user can't comment or like a post.
 The user can view a post and signup or login.![Unregistered User](assets/images/index_page.png) ![Unregistered User](assets/images/view_post_non_user.png) ![Unregistered User](assets/images/sign_up.png) ![Unregistered User](assets/images/sign_in.png)